PowerDMARC

 “?”
 “Neutral”

 How do these matter?
-Well in a situation your email does fail SPF, you can choose how stringently you want receivers to handle it.
-You may specify a qualifier to “pass” messages that fail check (deliver them), “Fail” delivery, or take a “Neutral” standpoint (do nothing).
+Well in a situation where your email does fail SPF, you can choose how stringently you want receivers to handle it.
+You may specify a qualifier to “pass” messages that fail SPF check (deliver them), “Fail” delivery, or take a “Neutral” standpoint (do nothing).

-Case 1: SPF None result is Returned
+1. SPF None Result Returned

 In the first case scenario,- if the receiving email server performs a DNS lookup and is unable to find the domain name in the DNS, a none result is returned.
 None is also returned in case no SPF record is found in the sender’s DNS, which implies that the sender doesn’t have SPF authentication configured for this domain.
-In this case SPF authentication for your emails fails.
+In this case, SPF authentication for your emails fails.

 Generate your error-free SPF record now with our free SPF record generator tool to avoid this.

-Case 2: SPF Neutral Result is Returned
+2. SPF Neutral Result Returned

 While configuring SPF for your domain, if you have affixed a ?all mechanism to your SPF record, this means that no matter what the SPF authentication checks for your outbound emails conclude, the receiving MTA returns a neutral result.
 This happens because when you have your SPF in neutral mode, you are not specifying the IP addresses that are authorized to send emails on your behalf and allowing unauthorized IP addresses to send them as well.

-Case 3: SPF Softfail Result
+3. SPF Softfail Result Returned

 Similar to SPF neutral, SPF softfail is identified by ~all mechanism which implies that the receiving MTA would accept the mail and deliver it into the inbox of the recipient, but it would be marked as spam, in case the IP address is not listed in the SPF record found in the DNS, which can be a reason why SPF authentication fails for your email.
 Given below is an example of SPF softfail: